roop/roop.github.io/_posts/2015-07-21-brents-feeds-and-folders.md

 To represent an array of feeds, we might write `[Feed]`.
 But if we really think about it, that's not correct because `Feed` is not a type - it's a protocol.
-What we want is an array of values of a certain _type_, where that type is a type that confirms to the `Feed` protocol.
+What we want is an array of values of a certain _type_, where that type is a type that conforms to the `Feed` protocol.

 We need a `typealias` to represent this.
 When we say `typealias
-FeedType: Feed`, we create a placeholder type called `FeedType` that confirms to the `Feed` protocol.
+FeedType: Feed`, we create a placeholder type called `FeedType` that conforms to the `Feed` protocol.
 We can then proceed to use `FeedType` in further declarations in our definition of a folder.

 {% highlight swift %}